Nsoro-Allan/Nsoro-Allan/README.md

-Hi there, We are @AllanCorp 👋
+Hi there, We are AllanCorp 👋
  We work on web developement,

 mobile developement and also desktop applications developement